matej-almasi/pragmatic-toaster/README.md

 This extension contributes the following settings:

 - `pragmaticToaster.minSaves`: Minimum number of file saves before a Pragmatic tip is shown.
-- `pragmaticToaster.minSaves`: Maximum number of file saves before a Pragmatic tip is shown.
+- `pragmaticToaster.maxSaves`: Maximum number of file saves before a Pragmatic tip is shown.

 Set both `minSaves` and `maxSaves` to the same number to set a fixed interval for showing the tips.
 Set both to `0` to completely disable the showing of tips on file saves.